Acceptable Use of Information Technology Resources

 - See also: Residential License Agreement and Terms & Conditions

-- Under-Capacity Rooms, Suites, and Apartments - The University, at its option, may choose to do any of the following regarding residents living in undercapacity rooms: 1) place a student in the empty space; 2) have students in partially full rooms move in together; 3) allow students living in undercapacity rooms to pay a “deluxe fee” to retain the room at its current, reduced capacity for the remainder of the semester.
-Students living in suites or apartments are responsible for maintaining those accommodations at full occupancy and may be required, at the University’s discretion, to consolidate within their existing apartment, move out of their apartment/suite to other on-campus accommodations or to pay an additional, prorated “deluxe fee” based on the number of vacancies.
+- Under-Capacity Rooms, Suites, and Apartments - The University, at its option, may choose to do any of the following regarding residents living in undercapacity rooms: 1) place a student in the empty space; 2) have students in partially full rooms move in together; 3) allow students living in undercapacity rooms to pay a “premium single fee” to retain the room at its current, reduced capacity for the remainder of the semester.
+Students living in suites or apartments are responsible for maintaining those accommodations at full occupancy and may be required, at the University’s discretion, to consolidate within their existing apartment, move out of their apartment/suite to other on-campus accommodations or to pay an additional, prorated “premium single fee” based on the number of vacancies.
 This provision is in place based on the popularity of apartments/suites and on the difficulty faced by the University in making student assignments into these type of housing.

-- Depending on the availability of housing and current waiting list procedures, there is no guarantee that a student who is suspended from housing will be able to return to campus to live after his/her suspension is complete.
+- Depending on the availability of housing and current waiting list procedures, there is no guarantee that a student who is suspended from housing will be able to return to campus to live after their suspension is complete.

 - On-campus living is a privilege, not an entitlement.
 Residents who demonstrate an inability to coexist with other residents in a residence hall room, section or community are subject to having their on-campus living privileges revoked for future academic years; and also face administrative reassignment and/or student conduct charges during the current academic year.
 Examples of such behavior include, but are not limited to: significant incidents of vandalism, threats toward or harassment of students or University employees in the residential setting, and other serious policy violations; or a persistent pattern of violating University and residence hall policies.